simplysparsh/BabyMusic-AI/README.md

 ### Environment Setup

+#### Development
-Create a `.env` file in the root directory:
+Create a `.env.local` file in the root directory with your development environment variables:

 ```env
 VITE_SUPABASE_URL=your_supabase_url